Deon Fredericks, Group Financial Director (FD) of Famous Brands Ltd on leading through change.

 Deon grew up in Kuilsrivier, just outside Cape Town, and attended high school in the disadvantaged community of Elsies Rivier in Cape Town where examples of professional success weren’t many and mentoring and career-grooming opportunities were few.

-He wanted to be a CA because any activity in the organization has a financial impact.
+He wanted to be a CA because any activity in the organisation has a financial impact.
 “We say ‘Cash is King’ because the numbers are so integral to business success,” he says.

-On the back of a successful Visionary CFO Series in 2021, A2X has once again partnered with CFO South Africa to bring you a series of interviews highlighting South Africa’s best and brightest CFOs, their insights and challenges.
+On the back of a successful Visionary CFO Series in 2021 and 2022, A2X has once again partnered with CFO South Africa to bring you a series of interviews highlighting South Africa’s best and brightest CFOs, their insights and challenges.
 Find out how they help lead some of South Africa’s most successful companies in this bi-weekly interview series.

 Building a great career